algao1/iv3/README.md

 - Docker

 ## Setup & Config
 Setup will also require a few other things, mostly left as a note to myself.
+See `example-config.yaml` for more details.
 - A .env file for things that have to be used by Task or docker compose
     - `INFLUXDB_TOKEN=...` to access InfluxDB
     - `IV3_ENV=dev` for dev environment